miku/oaimi/README.md

 README
 ======

+> The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) is a low-barrier mechanism for repository interoperability.

 No frills OAI mirroring.
 It acts as cache and will take care of retrieving new records.

 Installation
 ------------